SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 ## Server:
 Server class is built using Akka Http dependency.
 It routes the requests by the users to the nodes and the response from the nodes to the users.

+## CAN Package:

+## Actors.NodeActor

+This class represents each shard  in the CAN .
+Each shard  has multiple actors and the state of these nodes change as new nodes join.
+Each of these are set to a specific co-ordinate as they join.
+The neighbor tables for each are updated as their are additions and removals of nodes.

+The main messages defined on this actor are as follows:

+- **setCoordinates:** The coordinate region is set for the node as they join.
+They randomly get a coordinated co-ordinates, and then depending on the region, other nodes in the cluster are updated
+- **addData** : Writes data to node in the CAN implementation

+* **joinNode:**  Nodes are added here to the cluster once their co-ordinates and neighbor table is determined.
+* **findZone** : This determines if a node to be added lies within the zone/region of the other node.
+* **addNeighbor** : This message invokes the logic to add a neighbor to a set of nodes
+* **removeNeighbor** : This message invokes the logic to remove a neighbor from a set of nodes
+* **findData** : Checks if a requested data is in a particular node, else it is forwarded to it's neighbor and so on.
+* **leaveNode** : Node is removed from the CAN network using this message.
+The region of the selected node is then merged to some other node.
+* **updateNeighbors** : The neighbor table for the nodes neighbors are updated.

+## Helper.Bootstrap

+This class maintains a list of all nodes added to the system.
+It is also responsible for getting any random node for simulation purposes.
+It is as well as used to get random co-ordinates for any new joining node.

+## Helper.Coordinate

+This class is used by each node to maintain the state of its position in the zone, it's and it's centers.
+It also contains methods to split a zone, merge a zone, check if a node falls into a specific zone, and a node is  neighbor of any other node.

 ## Results:
 **Part of a simulation:**
 ![Simulation1 Image](images/SimulationPic1.png)